Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

 \section{Templates for multiscale cellular modeling}

-With the conceptual and graphical framework for composition in place, we can begin the compositional analysis of cells—a similar approach could be taken for different biological scales, such as tissues, multicellular organisms, or whole ecosystems.
+With the conceptual and graphical framework for composition in place, we can begin our compositional analysis of cells—a similar approach could be taken for different biological scales, such as tissues, multicellular organisms, or whole ecosystems.
 A compositional analysis of cells requires taking a dual perspective, of the cell as a process interfacing an environment, and of the cell as a composition of interacting molecules.
 By taking these perspectives simultaneously, we ask: How does the cellular interface emerge from interactions in the molecular domain?
 How is this interface maintained and remodeled by processes internal to the cell?
 How does this interface respond to environmental changes?
 What happens to this interface upon cell death?
-Growth and division introduce additional nuance, driving multi-cellular compositions to build up into heterogeneous multi-layered structures that undergo development and evolution.
+Growth and division introduce additional nuance, driving multi-cellular compositions to build up into heterogeneous multi-layered structures that develop and evolve—compelling us to ask how composition redefines the resulting dynamics.

-While this section does not present quantitative models, it offers high-level templates for such models—schemas of subsystems and the connection between them, which can later be populated with data and mechanistic details and should be advanced by an open community of researchers.
-Templates aim to guide the construction of more detailed models by first defining their input/output relations and translations, and only afterwards adding the detailed mechanisms and fitting them to experimental observations.
-As a bonus, examining these templates from a compositional perspective, without delving into implementation details, provides valuable insights into how these systems interconnect, function, and evolve.
+While this section does not present quantitative models, it offers high-level templates for such models in the form of compositional diagrom of different cellular systems and the connections between them.
+Templates aim to guide the construction of more detailed models by first defining their input/output relations and translations, providing placeholders are only afterwards filled with detailed mechanisms and fit to experimental observations.
+By examining these templates through the lens of compositional principles, we gain insights into how systems interconnect, function, and evolve, revealing mechanisms that transform molecular interactions into organized, adaptable biological structures.